I’m C. Thi Nguyen. I’m Associate Professor in the department of Philosophy and Humanities at Utah Valley University.

 My research includes topics in social epistemology, value theory, practical reasoning and aesthetics.
-Across all these fields, I’m interested in the ways in which our rationality and agency are socially embedded – about how our ways of thinking and deciding are conditioned by features of social organization, community, and technology.
+I’m interested in the ways in which our rationality and agency are socially embedded – about how our ways of thinking and deciding are conditioned by features of social organization, community, and technology.
 I’ve written on the importance of moral trust and aesthetic trust.
 I’ve also shown how that trust can backfire, reinforcing our mistakes.
 I’ve analyzed echo chambers as social structures of manipulated trust.
 I’ve argued that games are a social technology, which can turn competition into cooperation.
 I am particularly interested in the way in which designed social structures – games, echo chambers, bureaucracies – can change how we think and decide.

 I am also assistant editor at Aesthetics for Birds, perhaps the world’s foremost blog for aesthetic philosophers writing about art-type stuff.
 I sometimes write there about odd topics like what’s missing from cookbook reviews.
 I’m also a founding editor of the Journal of the Philosophy of Games, and Chair of the Diversity Committee for the American Society for Aesthetics.

 Once, I wrote about food for the Los Angeles Times.
 I wrote about cheap, soulful, mostly ethnic food for a column called “The Find”.
 Here’s an index of my restaurant reviews and other food writing.